liamgwj/ENA_FIA_connectivity/README.txt

-LJ 2022-04-28  ENA_FIA_connectivity
+LJ 2022-05-13

-folder 'indata' contains the tree species distribution raster stack and list of suitable host trees

-scripts are run in order: make_resistance_surface -> make_nodes -> circuitscape
+scripts are run in order:
-they create folder 'output' with a subdirectory for the circuitscape run

-todo:

-figure out boundary/buffer for plotting - either use state maps or edge of raster?

-plot out presentation
+host_codes.r (interactive) -> make_resistance_surface.r -> make_nodes.r ->
+cscape_ini.r

+the latter three are sourced via source_scripts.r

+the output files are then used to run circuitscape in Julia, and the circuitscape outputs are fed into plotting.r (sourced)